cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 Without a single explicit assertion, there are dozens of ways this test can fail!
 Here's a few:

-- The initial visit url could respond with something other than success
+- The initial visit url could respond with something other than success.
-- Any of the {% url `cy.get()` get %} commands could fail to find their elements
+- Any of the {% url `cy.get()` get %} commands could fail to find their elements in the DOM.
+- The element we want to {% url `.click()` click %} on could be covered by another element.
+- The input we want to {% url `.type()` type %} into could be disabled.
-- Form submission could result in a non-success HTTP code
+- Form submission could result in a non-success HTTP code.
-- The in-page JS (the application under test) could throw an error
+- The in-page JS (the application under test) could throw an error.

 Can you think of any more?